iamshadmirza/TheNextBigWriter/js/optional-chaining-is-amazing-heres-why/optional-chaining-is-amazing-here-is-why.md

     }
 }

-// Error prone-version, could throw. const wishlistItem = db.user.wishlist.length;
+// Error prone-version, could throw a TypeError if any intermediate key is undefined.. const wishlistItem = db.user.wishlist.length;
 ```

 Let's assume that the above object is for loggedIn user details along with users wishlist data.
 Now, there can be users who have not added anything to their wishlist, so the wishlist property in the object might not be present for those users.
 But we have to pull the wishlist Ids from this object and make another request to fetch data.

-Till date, we choose any 1 from the below ways to handle such scenarios.
+Till date, we we would choose one of the below ways to handle such scenarios.

 **The Solution**